UnexomWid/SniperMAG/README.md

 </p>

 # About <a href="https://nodejs.org/en"><img align="right" src="https://img.shields.io/badge/NodeJS-16+-339933?logo=node.js" alt="NodeJS" /></a>
 **SniperMAG** is a product sniper.
-Basically, it notifies you when a product's stock/price changes, and when new products are added.
+Basically, it notifies you when a product's price or availability changes, and when new products are added.
 It can be modified to work with any website.

+## Disclaimer

+This tool was designed to be used on websites that allow scraping and other tools similar to this.
+Do **NOT** use this tool on websites that forbid scraping, or on websites whose terms of service would be broken as a result of using this tool.
+The author of this project is **NOT RESPONSIBLE** in any way for your own actions, as stated in the [license](https://github.com/UnexomWid/SniperMAG/blob/master/LICENSE).
+This tool distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY**.

 # Setting up